dennisschroeder/khome/README.md

 # Khome

 Khome is a smart home-automation library for **Home Assistant**, written in Kotlin.
-It makes heavy usage of the **Kotlin-DSL** for a good programming experience.
 This library let's you write your own application, that can listen to (state change) events and fires actions via the [Home Assistant Websocket API](https://developers.home-assistant.io/docs/en/external_api_websocket.html).
 Or you can call any other third party code or API.

-The heart of Khome is the [Ktor-Websocket-Client](https://ktor.io/clients/websockets.html).
-Khome uses ktor for the communication between your application and your Home-Assistant Server.

 Simple Example:
 ```kotlin